MERV 13 Filter Cabinet Upgrade in Highland Park: room outcome before equipment box

 ASHRAE 52.2-2017 sets MERV 13 minimums at E1 0.3–1.0 µm particles ≥50% capture, E2 1.0–3.0 µm ≥85%, E3 3.0–10.0 µm ≥90%.
 EPA verbatim: "Upgrade to MERV-13 or the highest-rated filter that the system fan and filter slot can accommodate."

-For Highland Park homes specifically, that calculation lands on local ground.
 Average summer high near 88°F with winter low around 46°F at an elevation of 535 ft and roughly 17 miles inland.
 CEC Climate Zone 9.
 The cooling design temperature for Manual J calculations runs about 96°F, with typical Manual J load landing in the 380-500 sq ft per ton band.
-Marcus Reyes, P.E., the lead mechanical engineer at Breathe LA 365, runs the load calc and signs the scope before equipment is ordered.
-The question is never "which brand" first; it is "what does the air path actually deliver" first.
+A 60–90 minute audit with combustion analyzer, manometer, and anemometer captures the data needed to prevent both failures.
+The written report follows within 48 hours and is signed by the engineer, not the salesperson.